MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 fifo quickly enough, compared to how fast data is pushed into the fifo.
 This also influences the choice of how big the fifo should be.
 In general, one should consider how to handle situations where data is received from external interfaces faster than can be processed.

-In the current implementation a simple overflow occurs leading to a persistent error that can only be cleared by reset.
+A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too slow in processing a packet, while a burst of subsequent packets are received.
+The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
+Eventually the input buffer in rx\_header.vhd will fill up and subsequent frames will be discarded and counted as overflow.

 ### Header insertion
 This is handled in ethernet/rx\_header.vhd.
 This module takes care of:
 * Prepending 2 bytes of header containing total number of bytes in this frame.
-* Maintaining statistics counters of received good and bad frames.
+* Maintaining statistics counters of received good and bad frames, as well as overflow.
 * Discarding bad frames (e.g. incorrect CRC).

 This module operates in a store-and-forward mode, where the entire frame is stored in an input buffer, until the last byte is received.
 This input buffer can contain any number of frames, but only a total amount of 2 Kbyte of data.
-It is therefore important, when designing the system, that we know how to handle buffer overrun.
+It is therefore important, that this buffer can be emptied quickly before another frame fills up the buffer.
+Furthermore, when designing the system, we need to know how to handle buffer overrun.

 The buffer is actually a ring buffer, with a write pointer and a read pointer.
 When either pointer reaches the end of the buffer, the pointers wrap around to